OfficeDev/outlook-dev-docs/docs/add-ins/read-scenario.md

 Read add-ins are Outlook Add-ins that are activated in the Reading Pane or read inspector in Outlook.
 Unlike compose add-ins (Outlook Add-ins that are activated when a user is creating a message or appointment), read add-ins are available when users:

-- View an email message, meeting request, meeting response, or meeting cancellation.*
+- View an email message, meeting request, meeting response, or meeting cancellation.

+   > [!NOTE]
+   > Outlook doesn't activate add-ins in read form for certain types of messages, including items that are attachments to another message, items in the Outlook Drafts folder, or items that are encrypted or protected in other ways.

 - View a meeting item in which the user is an attendee.